Skip to main content

 View the trajectory

-When you use Poolside’s built-in agent server, use /share during a session to get a link to the web-based trajectory viewer.
+When you use the Poolside agent server, use /share during a session to get a link to the web-based trajectory viewer.
 After a session, browse trajectory files locally:

 pool history trajectories --latest